 A holiday rental in Rome, Venice or Florence makes an ideal place to find out what has inspired visitors for centuries.

-From the Alps and the beautiful lakes in the North through the Tuscan hills down to the smouldering volcano in Sicily Italy is a land that every traveller must visit at least once.
+From the Alps and the beautiful lakes in the North through the Tuscan hills down to the smouldering volcano in Sicily Italy is a land that every traveller must visit

 The Island of Sicily